 Who doesn’t need a side hustle in these uncertain times?
-Having a few profitable secondary sources of income can help you build up a nest egg, realise your financial dreams, and provide a security blanket should something happen to your day job.
+Having a few profitable secondary sources of income can help you build up a nest egg, realize your financial dreams, and provide a security blanket should something happen to your day job.
 Here are top ideas for a side hustle in the UK, and a look at everything you need to know about getting started.

 Being realistic about your side hustle in the UK is important.
 The idea of a side hustle is promoted everywhere, but it’s not always as easy as those pithy blogs make it seem.
 First up, this is going to have to be something you will actually enjoy doing.
 Remember, you already have a 9-5 taking up a big chunk of your life.
 If you’re going to spend another few hours a week working, it’s going to have to feel both rewarding and bearable.

-Secondly, be realistic about the earning potential.
-It’s fine to only want to bring in a little, just like it’s fine to want to find something you can eventually go full time with.
+Secondly, be realistic about earning potential.
+It’s fine to only want to bring in a little, just like it’s fine to want to find something you can eventually go full-time with.
 Just make sure your choice aligns with your expectations.
 Likewise, you need the time you can realistically spend and your side hustle to align.
-If you’re already run ragged by work and kids, you probably can’t pick up an online PA job that’s going to need hours.
+If you’ve already run ragged by work and kids, you probably can’t pick up an online PA job that’s going to need hours.
 If your kids are at home all day, a call center freelance job needing a quiet background probably won’t work.
 And so on.

 Lastly, you also need to consider the start-up costs of the side hustle you choose, and whether you have the income or ability to match that.
-As a side note, do realise that, while there isn’t a specific side hustle tax in the UK, that doesn’t mean you can make free money.
+As a side note, do realize that, while there isn’t a specific side hustle tax in the UK, that doesn’t mean you can make free money.
 Anything you bring in through your side hustle in the UK needs to be considered as part of your overall income, and tax paid accordingly.

 Side Hustle Ideas in the UK